cecilegltslmcs/recommender_sys_books/README.md

 The second part of this project is about the modelisation.
 Recommender systems are multiples.
 Here, we decided to explorer four kinds of them:
 - Simple recommender as we can see on IMBD
-- User-based collaborative system
+- User-based collaborative system (with SVD and KNN algorithms)
-- Content-based system
+- Content-based system (with cosine similarity and transformers methods)
 - Hybrid System.
 For simple recommender and user-based collaborative system, the metric score is Root Mean Squared Error (RMSE).